Skip to main contentSkip to main navigationSkip to footer content

 E: MATH-200

-Topics for this course include review of: algebraic and trigonometric functions and their graphs, absolute value and inequalities, the concepts of limit and continuity, theory and techniques of differentiating and integrating algebraic and trigonometric functions and applications of differentiation.
-Maple software is used throughout the course.
-The TI-89 graphing calculator is required.
+Topics for this course include review of: algebraic and trigonometric functions and their graphs, absolute value and inequalities, the concepts of limit and continuity, theory and techniques of differentiating algebraic and trigonometric functions and applications of differentiation.
+The TI-83 plus or TI-84 plus graphing calculator is required.
+Offered fall and spring.

 MATHL 201